evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

   <span>(1)</span>
 </div>

-The potential energy, which comes from the gravitational attraction between the Sun of mass *M* and the Earth, is described by the following equation
+The potential energy, which comes from the gravitational attraction between the Sun of mass *M* and the Earth, is described by the following equation:

 <div class='Equation isTextCentered'>
   <span></span>